henrikroschmann/F-api-ker/README.md

     }
 }
 ```
-Data taken from JSON Example
+Example data taken from [JSON Example](https://json.org/example.html)

-You can throw any valid json data on this one and it will parse correctly.
+You can throw any valid JSON data on this one and it will parse correctly.